paragon-intelligence/agentle/README.md

         "Raw text knowledge",  # No caching for raw text StaticKnowledge(content="document.pdf"),  # No cache specified = no caching ]
-    # No cache_store specified = uses default InMemoryCacheStore but only for items with cache TTL
+    # No document_cache_store specified = uses default InMemoryDocumentCacheStore but only for items with cache TTL
 )

 # Cache Management Operations
-cache = InMemoryCacheStore()
+cache = InMemoryDocumentCacheStore()

 # Check if a document is cached
 cache_key = cache.get_cache_key("document.pdf", "PDFParser")